 \[\begin{align*} \log P(x \mid A, s) = -k \left( x - A \hat{s} \right)^2 + \text{const} \end{align*}\]And further noting that the $\frac{d}{2} \log (2 \pi)$ term is a constant, we have our approximation:

-\[\begin{align*} \log P(x \mid A) \approx \text{const} + \log P (\hat{s}) - k(x - A\hat{s})^2 - \frac{1}{2} \log |K| \end{align*}\]Where $|K|$ is explicitly the log determinant of $\text{abs}(H)$, and not the determinant of $H$, as the paper suggests.
+\[\begin{align*} \log P(x \mid A) \approx \text{const} + \log P (\hat{s}) - k(x - A\hat{s})^2 - \frac{1}{2} \log |K| \end{align*}\]Where $|K|$ is explicitly the absolute value of the determinant of $H$, and not the determinant of $H$, as the paper suggests.

 Learning Rule